-The Pixel 4 XL has a similarly broad array of special features, most of which are powered by the exceptional Google Assistant — the new Recorder app and Call Screen rest among these.
+The Pixel 4 XL has a similarly broad array of special features, most of which are powered by the exceptional Google Assistant — the Recorder app and Call Screen rest among these.
 There’s also the motion-powered Motion Sense.
 These special features are very impressive, and would normally tip the balance in the Pixel’s favor — only, the Pixel 4 XL doesn’t support 5G.
 We’re leaving this as a draw.

 The Google Pixel 4 XL is a strong contender, with an exceptional camera, sleek software, and powerful specs, but it has some weaknesses, and those weaknesses are areas where the Samsung Galaxy S20 Plus really shines.
-With an absolutely stunning bezel-less design and a huge battery, the Galaxy S20 Plus is one of 2020’s phones to beat.
-With the latest Snapdragon 865 processor, a versatile quad-lens camera, and the full 5G experience, and it’s easy to see why the Samsung Galaxy S20 Plus is the victor in this particular battle, even if it is several hundred dollars more expensive.
+With an absolutely stunning bezel-less design and a huge battery, the Galaxy S20 Plus is hard to beat.
+Add the Snapdragon 865 processor, a versatile quad-lens camera, and the full 5G experience, and it’s easy to see why the Samsung Galaxy S20 Plus is the victor in this particular battle.

 Of course, that doesn’t mean the Pixel 4 XL isn’t worth buying.
-Quite the opposite — if you love the Pixel’s Android experience and incredible camera, and aren’t too worried about the odd design or the smaller battery, then Google’s big flagship is worth considering.
-But if you’re not a Pixel die-hard, or simply find yourself away from chargers for a longer period of time, you should buy the Samsung Galaxy S20 Plus.
+Quite the opposite — if you love the Pixel’s Android experience and incredible camera, and you aren’t too worried about the odd design or the smaller battery, then it’s definitely worth considering.
+But if you’re not a Pixel die-hard or simply find yourself away from chargers for a longer period of time, you should buy the Samsung Galaxy S20 Plus.